Measurement of VB with [15O]CO PET

 [15O]CO PET study

-Regional VB values are easy to calculate even in spreadsheet program.
+Regional VB values are easy to calculate even in a spreadsheet program.

 Calculation of VB image